 This course is an introduction to the concepts of accounting principles and methods.
 Specific content includes a thorough explanation of the accounting cycle and how it pertains to service and merchandising business.
 Special subject areas include reconciliation statements, notes, and interest; adjusting and closing entries; and a variety of financial statements.
-This course is intended to prepare students for entry into the work force and may not transfer to a four year business degree.
+This course iserves as a recommended preparatory course for ACCT 161.
 Code 1 course fee.